Benjamin15Mathews/Benjamin15Mathews/README.md

 - Strong understanding of networked game principles and how they apply towards character movement
 - Engine tooling pipelines
 - Robust understanding of AI toolests used in AAA Systems
+- Strong html,css,js skills
+- Understanding of Oauth
+- Understanding of JWT
+- Understanding of Es5/6
+- Understaning of Selenium
+- Understanding of Mockito

 Next Step
 - Complete UDEMY C++ Unreal gamedev.tv 29.5hrs